 Frequently Asked Questions

-Below are Frequently Asked Questions on Race and National Origin Discrimination.
+Below are Frequently Asked Questions on Race, Color, or National Origin Discrimination.

-Frequently Asked Questions About Race and National Origin Discrimination - General
+Frequently Asked Questions About Race, Color, or National Origin Discrimination - General

 Title VI is a federal law that prohibits any entity that receives federal financial assistance (such as grants or student loans) from discriminating on the basis of race, color, or national origin.